HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: HyMap: Hypotheses Elicitation using Cognitive Maps for Early-Stage Software Startups

 Once the cognitive map is finished, we can say that each relationship represents an assumption the founder has about its targeted customer, value proposition, and product.
 Based on them, she can formulate hypotheses based on which she can create experiments.
 These experiments can be pieces of software but also interviews, questionnaires, or other techniques.

-Arrows originated in different layers represent diverse types of hypotheses that demand different templates while crafting the hypotheses.
+Arrows originating in different layers, as shown in Fig.~\ref{fig:hymap}, represent diverse types of hypotheses that demand different templates while crafting the hypotheses.
 Although the definition of systematic templates for hypotheses is beyond this paper's scope, we defined a simple template for each type.
-Of course, the templates are only guidelines, and a final inspection of the wording was necessary to create well-formed phrases.
+Of course, the templates are only guidelines, and a final inspection of the wording is necessary to create well-formed phrases.
 Below, we describe each type and the corresponding template.

 \begin{enumerate}